Nishanth-Murali/NLP-Comedy_routines/README.md

 # Data Cleaning
 ## Introduction
 This notebook goes through a necessary step of any data science project - data cleaning.
-Data cleaning is a time consuming and unenjoyable task, yet it's a very important one.
+Data cleaning is a time consuming task, yet it's a very important one.
 Keep in mind, "garbage in, garbage out".
 Feeding dirty data into a model will give us results that are meaningless.

 Specifically, we'll be walking through: